adam-burns/devuan-pi-gadgeteer/README.md

 ```
+***

-By default, Devuan Pi installs have a hostname configured as devuanpi.
-If the ansible script errors complaining it cannot find the device, edit the file `hosts.yml` and replace the hostname devuanpi.local with the IP address of the Pi to be provisioned.
+By default, the Devuan Pi hostname is configured as `devuanpi`.
+If on the provisioning host, the ansible script errors reporting it cannot find the target device, edit the file `hosts.yml` and replace the hostname `devuanpi.local` with the IP address of the Pi to be provisioned.

 ***

 ## 🎮 Quick start

 - Power down the provisioned Pi and disconnect the Pi power supply.